nijk/zone-movie-challenge/README.md

     So I've stopped at page 1 of the results.

 2. Given that the genre names should be displayed for each movie, I thought it might make sense to have them behave as filters.
-This is supplementary functionality that could removed without affecting the main filters.
+This is supplementary functionality that could removed without affecting the main movie filters.

 3. I've kept things as lightweight as possible rather than to provide a production quality app, for example I've left out considerations such as:
     1. Routing